MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsiscan/ns-scsiscan-_scsiscan_cmd.md

 # _SCSISCAN_CMD structure

 ## -description

-The SCSISCAN_CMD structure is used as a parameter to <a href="https://docs.microsoft.com/windows/desktop/api/ioapiset/nf-ioapiset-deviceiocontrol">DeviceIoControl</a>, when the specified I/O control code is <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/scsiscan/ni-scsiscan-ioctl_scsiscan_cmd">IOCTL_SCSISCAN_CMD</a>.
+The SCSISCAN_CMD structure is used as a parameter to [DeviceIoControl](https://docs.microsoft.com/windows/desktop/api/ioapiset/nf-ioapiset-deviceiocontrol), when the specified I/O control code is [IOCTL_SCSISCAN_CMD](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/scsiscan/ni-scsiscan-ioctl_scsiscan_cmd).

 ## -struct-fields

 ### -field Reserved1

 Reserved.
 Do not use.

 ### -field Size

 Caller-supplied size, in bytes, of the SCSISCAN_CMD structure.

 ### -field SrbFlags

 Caller-supplied SRB_FLAGS-prefixed bit flag specifying the requested operation.
-Flags are defined in <i>srb.h</i>.
+Flags are defined in *srb.h*.

 ### -field CdbLength

-Length, in bytes, of the <a href="https://docs.microsoft.com/windows-hardware/drivers/">CDB</a> contained in the <b>Cdb</b> member.
+Length, in bytes, of the [CDB](https://docs.microsoft.com/windows-hardware/drivers/) contained in the **Cdb** member.

 ### -field SenseLength

-Length, in bytes, of the sense buffer the <b>pSenseBuffer</b> member points to.
+Length, in bytes, of the sense buffer the **pSenseBuffer** member points to.

 ### -field Reserved2

 Reserved.
 Do not use.

 ### -field Reserved3

 Reserved.
 Do not use.

 ### -field TransferLength

 Length, in bytes, of the buffer to be transferred.
-This should match the value specified for the <a href="https://docs.microsoft.com/windows/desktop/api/ioapiset/nf-ioapiset-deviceiocontrol">DeviceIoControl</a> function's <i>nOutBufferSize</i> parameter.
+This should match the value specified for the [DeviceIoControl](https://docs.microsoft.com/windows/desktop/api/ioapiset/nf-ioapiset-deviceiocontrol) function's *nOutBufferSize* parameter.

 ### -field Cdb

-Caller-supplied <a href="https://docs.microsoft.com/windows-hardware/drivers/">CDB</a> data.
-(The CDB structure is declared in <i>scsi.h</i>.)
+Caller-supplied [CDB](https://docs.microsoft.com/windows-hardware/drivers/) data.
+(The CDB structure is declared in *scsi.h*.)

 ### -field pSrbStatus

-Caller-supplied pointer that will receive one of the SRB_STATUS-prefixed status values defined in <i>srb.h</i>.
+Caller-supplied pointer that will receive one of the SRB_STATUS-prefixed status values defined in *srb.h*.

 ### -field pSenseBuffer

 Caller-supplied pointer to a request-sense buffer, to be filled in by the kernel-mode driver.